Here’s a great update from Shenyang, China, via Jason Chan, HOK senior landscape architect in Hong Kong:

 The sheer speed our this park project from start to finish was indescribable – it took exactly three months for HOK to refine the design concept, fast-track through design development and carry out construction reviews onto completion.
 This need for speed was initiated by the client’s unexpected request in June to host the high-profile event only three months later.
 To meet this unimaginably tight project timeline, the HOK design team had to truly execute the principles of teamwork and collaboration.
 Their mantra was, “Do not give up on design quality, no matter what.”

-On the Day of Peace, Chris Fannin from HOK Hong Kong and Yan Wang and Xi Cao from HOK Beijing joined me at the park we designed.
-It was a picture-perfect day.
+On the Day of Peace, it was a picture-perfect day at the park we designed.
 We got there early so we could walk around the place and feel the impact: the elevated plaza, the berms, the flagpoles, the numerous monuments and signs, the trees, the steps, the red carpet.
 The four of us stood there in awe.

 Slowly but surely, the reality of it started to sink in – the children’s band, hundreds of school kids, event organizers and workers, familiar government staff, the press, international delegates… by our estimate, there were over 800 people.